 TTY device is sort of like a typewriter but it contains a small display screen.
 Depending on the TeleTypeWriter model, it may or may not print out the message.
 The device needs to connect to a compatible cellphone using a TTY cable.
 And after that, it will act as an SMS device.

 Once you type the message on the TTY and submit it.
-The message will pass to the phone over the TTY cable, and sent via your cell phone carrier.
+The message will pass to the phone over the TTY cable, and be sent via your cell phone carrier.
 Though, the receiving end can read the message directly on phone or via their connected teletypewriter.
 Well, some smartphone comes with built-in TTY software.
 In that case, you don’t need to connect to an external TTY device.

 Use Phone with a TTY Device.

-Well, TTY mode has been maintained in phones for people who don’t have access to mobile data or restricted to analog phone lines.
+Well, TTY mode has been maintained in phones for people who don’t have access to mobile data or are restricted to analog phone lines.
 To use your phone with a TTY device – First, you must plug the TTY device into the phone’s headset connector.
 Next, you have to turn on the TTY Mode.
 There are usually four TTY Modes.
 But these days, you will find only two – TTY Off and TTY Full.

 To turn TTY Mode on or Off, Go to Phone App Settings > Accessibility > TTY Mode.

-It is for text-only communications, no audio components.
+It is for text-only communications, with no audio components.
 In this mode, you can only transmit and receive TTY characters.

 TTY HCO.
 (Hearing Carry Over.)